-Web hosting services refer to dedicated or sharing hosting functions of the service or multiple services for customers.
-Web hosting services are usually used for hosting sites, but they could also mean providing hosting services for imagery, files, games, and other content.
+Hosting Services refer to committed or sharing hosting tools of the service or number of services to website owners.
+Web hosting services are in most of the cases purchased for hosting sites, but they could also mean triggering hosting services for imagery, files, games, and related content.
 Web hosting services can be categorized in four groups:

-Shared web hosting: where a huge number of Internet pages are generally accommodated on one server.
+Shared web hosting: where a huge number of Internet pages are normally housed on the same server.

-Dedicated web hosting: cases in which an entire server is leased and reserved for a single website
+Dedicated web hosting: where an entire server is leased and employed for a single website

-Virtual private server hosting: a combination of the first pair where an Internet site is generally kept on its individual virtual server, in order to ensure that the website can’t be influenced by the other customers’ sites.
+Virtual private server hosting: a combination of the previous couple meaning that an Internet site is most of the time kept on its own virtual server, to make sure that the website will not be influenced by the other users’ websites.

-Cloud hosting: the case when the website owner contributes only for the system time and space volume used in the hosting.
+Cloud hosting: the case when a user gives money just for the system time and room used in the hosting.

 For businesses, selecting a good hosting service provider can be a huge task.
 Looking for the ideal application among the web hosting tools is a lot more than just comparing pricing options and disk space.
 When selecting the right provider, you must first have an idea of the various types of hosting services your business will need for your website.
 Then you can begin looking for the right hosting tool for your business—one that can actually meet your requirements at a cost you can afford.